 Magnolia stellata really shines when viewed against a dark background.
 Site it in front of a stand of deep green arborvitae, a yew hedge or even a dark brick house and watch its flowers ‘pop.’
 Daffodils with cream or white petals and yellow cups make excellent early-spring companions.
 Check out Narcissus ‘Sovereign’, ‘Golden Echo’ or the orange-cupped ‘Barrett Browning’ for a dramatic effect.

-Now that we’re all spending more time at home, it doesn’t hurt to know what’s blooming.
-And finding the answer is easier than ever with one of the dozens of plant identification apps available.
-But which ones work best and provide the fastest, most reliable material?
-I decided to do a comparison.
+Now that we’re all spending more time at home, it can’t hurt to know what’s blooming.
+And finding the answer is easier than ever with one the many plant identification apps available.
+But which ones work best and provide the fastest, most reliable information?
+I decided to make a comparison.
 Continue reading →

 I always smile when the redbuds begin blossoming in my area.
 Flowering with reckless abandon, the magenta-colored trees instantly distinguish themselves from other plants in the landscape.
 One of my friends shouts out REDBUD! when her own dazzling specimen bursts into bloom.
 That seems to me the perfect way to describe the electric flowering of this upbeat, ornamental tree.
 Continue reading →

 Every year is different when it comes to Christmas.
 But in my home, there is one thing that remains constant.
 When I shop for a tree, I always head straight for the Fraser firs.
 These are the trees I grew up with, and their fragrance reminds me of my childhood.
 And as we all know, memory is a key component in any holiday décor.
 Continue reading →

 If you’re a homeowner, there’s nothing good about forest fires.
 But it may come as a surprise to learn that for some plants, they’re essential.
 And one among them is the flagpole-shaped tree known as the Rocky Mountain lodgepole pine.
 Continue reading →